Special Report on Global Warming of 1.5 °C: Main statements

 in the Paris Agreement, net emissions would increase compared to 2010, leading to a warming of about 3 °C by 2100, and more afterwards.

-In contrast, limiting warming below or close to 1.5 °C would require to decrease net emissions by around 45% by 2030 and reach net zero by 2050 (i.e. keeping total cumulative emissions within a carbon budget).
+In contrast, limiting warming below or close to 1.5 °C would require to decrease net emissions by around 45% by 2030 and reach net zero emissions by 2050 (i.e. keeping total cumulative emissions within a carbon budget).

 Even just for limiting global warming to below 2 °C, CO_{2} emissions should decline by 25% by 2030 and by 100% by 2075.

 Pathways (i.e. scenarios and portfolios of mitigation options) that would allow such reduction by 2050 describe a rapid transition towards producing electricity through lower-emission methods, and increasing use of electricity instead of other fuels in sectors such as transportation.
 On average, the pathways describing the proportion of primary energy produced by renewables as increasing to 60%, while the proportion produced by coal drops to 5% and oil to 13%.
 Most pathways describe a larger role for nuclear energy and carbon capture and storage, and less usage of natural gas.
 They also assume that other measures are simultaneously undertaken: e.g. non-CO_{2} emissions (such as methane, black carbon, nitrous oxide) are to be similarly reduced, energy demand is unchanged, reduced by even 30% or offsetted by an unprecedented scale of carbon dioxide removal methods yet to be developed, while new policies and research allows to improve efficiency in agriculture and industry.

 Impact of 1.5°C or 2°C warming

-According to the report, with global warming of 1.5 °C there would be increased risks to "health, livelihoods, food security, water supply, human security, and economic growth."
+According to the report, with global warming of 1.5 °C there would be increased risks to "health, livelihoods, food security, water supply, human security, and economic growth".

 Impact vectors include reduction in crop yields and nutritional quality.

-Livestock are also affected with rising temperatures through "changes in feed quality, spread of diseases, and water resource availability."
+Livestock are also affected with rising temperatures through "changes in feed quality, spread of diseases, and water resource availability".

 "Risks from some vector-borne diseases, such as malaria and dengue fever, are projected to increase."

 "Limiting global warming to 1.5°C, compared with 2°C, could reduce the number of people both exposed to climate-related risks and susceptible to poverty by up to several hundred million by 2050."

 Climate-related risks associated with increasing global warming depend on geographic location, "levels of development and vulnerability", and the speed and reach of climate mitigation and climate adaptation practices.

 For example, "urban heat islands amplify the impacts of heatwaves in cities."

 In general, "countries in the tropics and Southern Hemisphere subtropics are projected to experience the largest impacts on economic growth."